hnjw-png/oregano-oil/README.md

 * There should be clear pictures and information of the uses of the oil.
 * The customer should be able to securely pay for a item.
 * The customers log in information and payment information is protected.
+* The customer can fill out a contact form and contact the website owner directy to there email.
+* The customer while logged in should be able to 'like' and then 'dislike' the info pages post.
+* The customer can navigate to a bespoke facebook page, directly through the site.
+* The customer should be able to sign up to a newsletter.
+* A logged in customer will be able to edit, update, create and delete there own testimonials.
+*

 ## Frequent Visitor goals:

-* There should be a place where customers can log in, if they wish.
+* There should be a place where customers can sign up and/or log in, if they wish.
-* The customer should be able to browse, shop and pay for items on the site.
+* The customer should be able to browse, shop and pay for items on the site securely.
 * The site should be accessible, with or without a account.
 * The site should promote business and give explanantion on what the product is and why it promotes health, this should generate more sales.
-* The site works as a iformation site as well as a shop.
+* The site works as a information site as well as a shop.
+* The website linking to social media and newsletters promotes business and sales.
+* The site should be a place where customers can find out information about the product.
+* The customer should trust the product, due to the information provided in the site.
+* Customer contact should be smooth, the website should receive all messages.

 ## Website owner goals:

-* In the site there is a admin page, here you can add all products and pictures.
-* I have used the superuser function, to create a private admin log in for the website owner.
-* The admin page is also connected, so the site owner can manage the products, pictires, prices and info.
+* Provide a place the website owner can freely edit at anytime(admin page)
+* Provide health advice to customers.
+* Provide a affordable product.
+* Provide a product and a support network.
+* Promote the uses of herbal oils.
+* Generate sales through trust and pricing.

 # Color Scheme